As an Amazon Associate we earn from qualifying purchases.

-When we think of comfort food here in America, cheese and fried foods are at the top of that list.
-Today we’re going to be looking at one of my favorite midwestern comfort foods that combines those two elements – beer battered cheese curds.
+When I think of comfort food here in America, cheese and fried foods are at the top of that list.
+Today I’m going to be looking at one of my favorite midwestern comfort foods that combines those two elements – beer battered cheese curds.

 This is the perfect cold weather comfort food (if you have ever been to Wisconsin, you know what I mean).
 Never heard of cheese curds?
 Well, you probably aren’t alone – cheese curds are not too common here on the West Coast!

 What are Cheese Curds?

 Cheese curds are a slightly earlier stage of cheese before being pressed and aged.
 Cheese curds have a mild flavor compared to finished cheese.
 It is common for fresh cheese curds to have a squeaking sound when biting into them (like rubbing two balloons together).

 When it comes to making any deep-fried foods such as potatoes or cheese dishes, oil management is key.
 If you haven’t read my article on patatas bravas, now is a good time to check it out.
 For the quick version, when it comes to working with oil in this beer battered deep fried cheese curds recipe, here is what you should do: